nRFCloud/device-simulator-v2/README.md

 ```
 npx @nrfcloud/device-simulator-v2 -k <api key> -t atv2 -a preconnect
 ```
+Note: If you are using certificates for an MQTT Team Device (formerly known as an Account Device), you do not need to use the `-a preconnect` flag because by definition, these devices are already onboarded to your account.
+See the [documentation](https://docs.nordicsemi.com/bundle/nrf-cloud/page/Devices/Properties/Types.html) for more information about the different types of devices supported by nRF Cloud.

 ### Simulate sensor outputs
 After creating and onboarding your device, you can include any combination of the options listed after `-s` below, to simulate the device sending messages containing device sensor data: